Ennead-Architects-LLP/NYU-HQ/sender/README.md

 3. Check the output for success/failure
 4. Press Enter to close the window

-**That's it!** The latest report will be automatically sent to the repository.
+**That's it!** The latest report will be automatically uploaded to the repository.

 ### What It Does